-38. In preparation for the Geo-Strategic World Study Tour, each participant is required to ensure that he/she is in possession of a current valid official international passport.
-The Course entails travelling outside the shores of Nigeria, hence all participants are to come along with valid International Passports with expiry dates beyond 18 months at the time of reporting for the Course.
-It is however mandatory for Nigerian participants to come with Official Passports.
+38. In preparation for the Geo-Strategic World Study Tour, each participant is required to possess a valid diplomatic/service/official international passport.
+The Course entails travelling outside Nigeria on tours, hence all participants are to report with international passports valid for at least 18 months from August 2024.
+It is mandatory for Nigerian participants to come with valid official passports.
 The College would not accept the responsibility of renewing expired international passports for participants.